odoo/odoo/doc/howtos/backend.rst

     from . import mymodule

-Odoo provides a mechanism to help set up a new module, :ref:`odoo.py
+Odoo provides a mechanism to help set up a new module, :ref:`odoo-bin
 <reference/cmdline/server>` has a subcommand :ref:`scaffold
 <reference/cmdline/scaffold>` to create an empty module:

 .. code-block:: console

-    $ odoo.py scaffold <module name> <where to put it>
+    $ odoo-bin scaffold <module name> <where to put it>

 The command creates a subdirectory for your module, and automatically creates a bunch of standard files for a module.
 Most of them simply contain commented code